muziFiona/Advanced-Creative-Coding-1/session3.md

   - https://mimicproject.com/code/a7e2f833-49c8-d71f-99bd-19a993321e7e

 # Exercise
  - Take a look at this example.
-They use processing to create interesting shapes - I'll explain more about them later.
+We use processing to create interesting shapes - I'll explain more about them later.
  - https://mimicproject.com/code/17134a36-adbd-d602-8947-dcfb87cec39b
  - Convert these processing examples so that they work in pure JavaScript
  - We're doing this to make you think about the actual algorithm